ankitk50/ankitk50.github.io/_posts/2020-05-10-Past_Projects.md

 We were given a map which had black lines to aid the movement of the robot.
 The map had some points designated as pick-up zones and deposit zones.

 The task of the robot was to identify valid packages based on the color.
 For e.g. black packages were considered invalid and hence were not picked by the robot.
 The robot had to search the entire map for valid packages.
-These packages were picked up by the robot from the pick-up zones and deposited in specified zones in the map.
+These packages were picked up by the robot from the pick-up zones and deposited in specified zones on the map.
 The robot used the shortest possible path to travel from one point to the other.

 Here's a short video with our robot in action:
 <p align="center">